-- NOTICE The KN may be installed directly on combustible flooring, but never on carpeting. - 4.
-Locate the boiler in an area that will prevent water damage to adjacent construction should a leak occur or during routine maintenance. - 5.
-DO NOT place this boiler in a location that would restrict the introduction of combustion air into the unit or subject it to a negative pressure, see the "COMBUSTION AIR & VENTILATION" and "GENERAL VENTING GUIDLINES". - 6.
-NEVER place this boiler in a location that would subject it to temperatures at or near freezing. - WARNING Never store combustible materials, gasoline or any product containing flammable vapors or liquids in the vicinity of the boiler.
+The KN may be installed directly on combustible flooring, but never on carpeting.

+- Locate the boiler in an area that will prevent water damage to adjacent construction should a leak occur or during routine maintenance. - 5.
+DO NOT place this boiler in a location that would restrict the introduction of combustion air into the unit or subject it to a negative pressure unless the combustion air is piped from the outside, see the COMBUSTION AIR & VENTILATION section. - 6.
+NEVER place this boiler in a location that would subject it to temperatures at or near freezing.

+Never store combustible materials, gasoline or any product containing flammable vapors or liquids in the vicinity of the boiler.
 Failure to comply with this warning can result in an explosion or fire causing extensive property damage, severe personal injury or death!